metal3-io/cluster-api-provider-metal3/docs/deployment_workflow.md

 1. Once the machine has userdataSecretName, OwnerRef and bootstrapReady properly set, the CAPM3 controller will select, if possible, a BareMetalHost that matches the criteria, or wait until one is available.
-If matched, the CAPM3 controller will create a secret with the userData. and set the BareMetalHost spec accordingly to the BareMetalMachine specs.
+If matched, the CAPM3 controller will create a secret with the userData and set the BareMetalHost spec accordingly to the BareMetalMachine specs.
 1. The BareMetal Operator will then start the deployment.
 1. After deployment, the BaremetalHost will be in provisioned state.
 However, initialization is not complete.
 If deploying without cloud provider, CAPM3 will wait until the target cluster is up and the node appears.
 It will fetch the node by matching the label `metal3.io/uuid=<bmh-uuid>`.
 It will set the providerID to `metal3://<bmh-uuid>`.
-The BareMetalMachine ready status will be set to true and the providerID will be set to `metal3://<bmh-uuid>` on the BareMetalMachine.
+The Metal3Machine ready status will be set to true and the providerID will be set to `metal3://<bmh-uuid>` on the Metal3Machine.
-1. CAPI will access the target cluster and compare the providerID on the node to the providerID of the Machine, copied from the BaremetalMachine.
+1. CAPI will access the target cluster and compare the providerID on the node to the providerID of the Machine, copied from the metal3machine.
 If matching, the control plane initialized status will be set to true and the machine state to running.
 1. CACPK will then do the same for each further controller node until reaching